sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 The ancestry graph shows how the two active taxa are connected taxonomically.
 It's also a way to link to the iNaturalist or Wikipedia taxon pages of the taxa in its entire hierarchy.
 The user can also use any node to filter the collection, and then gets redirected to the collection manager.

 ### Enter taxa dialog
 This is currently poorly maintained.
 The user can input two taxa, which will be used in a new pair.
 Currently there's no server-side functionality, but when there is, those can also be stored for future use.
-Also, once taxon sets are implemented, the user will be able to input more than two taxa.
-Another idea is to only input one, and the app will create a taxon set from all the sister taxa at that level.
+Also, once taxon pairs are implemented, the user will be able to input more than two taxa.
+Another idea is to only input one, and the app will create a taxon pairs from all the sister taxa at that level.

 ## Architectural changes
 + you suggested some big changes in the past, and I'm willing to tackle them, if it helps me later to build a better app.